ouyanglingyun/think-repositories/README.md

 # Thinkphp Repositories

-think-Repositories is a package for Thinkphp 6.0 which is used to abstract the database layer.
+think-repositories is a package for Thinkphp 6.0 which is used to abstract the database layer.
 This makes applications much easier to maintain.

 ## Installation